elwali10/WazuhPermOwnVerifier/README.md

 # How to use it

-1 - Clone the repo
+1 - Clone the repo in your Wazuh Manager `git clone https://github.com/elwali10/WazuhPermOwnVerifier.git WazuhPermOwnVerifier && cd "$_"`

 2 - Run the script with the corresponding Wazuh version: `bash verify-manager-permOwner wazuh-4.2.5-PO`